Kui-kui/algolia-formation/README.md

     api_key: YOUR_ADMIN_API_KEY
 ```

-## Index your entity's properties and methods
+## Map your entity's properties and methods with your index

 The `Attribute` annotation marks a field or method for indexing by Algolia.